Inside you’ll find: Thoughts on disciplining a child with Sensory Processing Disorder when you can’t tell if it’s behavior or sensory.

 I was frozen in indecision.

-Sensory Processing Disorder effects the way the brain handles sensory input and decides what to do with it.
+Sensory Processing Disorder affects the way the brain handles sensory input and decides what to do with it.
 A typical brain can sift and sort through all the sensory information coming at it and decide what’s important, what needs to have the child’s focus, and what might be a danger.
 In a child with SPD, the brain often over reacts or under reacts to the sensory input and causes the child to use a fight or flight reaction.

 Desires to be Physically Rough